Production Database and Application Updates

 - Replace the files located in the MySolutionUpdateSource shared folder with new application files.

-- Update the database version as described in the Update Database (DBUpdater Tool) section.
+- Update the database version as described in the Update Database section.

-When an end user launches the WinForms application, it is instantly updated.
-The update process takes as much time as required to copy the MySolutionUpdateSource shared folder contents to the end-user workstation.
-Note that the update process will not be initiated if the database is not updated, even if the MySolutionUpdateSource folder contains a new version of the application.
+When a user launches the WinForms application, it is instantly updated.
+The update process cannot be initiated if the database is not updated, even if the MySolutionUpdateSource folder contains a new version of the application.

 Note